-At Professional Interpreting Canada, our linguists have deep experience producing certified translation services for NYC clients across every borough and across the full range of languages spoken in one of the world’s most multilingual cities.
-We serve New Yorkers entirely online — no office visit required — and we deliver translations that satisfy the requirements of USCIS, federal and state courts, the New York City Department of Education, universities, and employers.
-This page explains exactly what a certified translation is under United States law, what USCIS requires, which documents need one, who needs them most in New York, and how our process works from your first message to your stamped, signed translation.
+At Professional Interpreting Canada, our linguists have years of experience producing certified translation services for NYC clients across every borough and across the full set of languages spoken in one of the most multilingual cities on the planet.
+We serve New Yorkers entirely online, with no office visit, and we deliver translations that satisfy USCIS, federal and state courts, the New York City Department of Education, universities, and employers.
+This page lays out what a certified translation is under United States law, what USCIS requires, which documents need one, who needs them most in New York, and how our process runs from your first message to your stamped, signed translation.

-Ready to get started?
-Request your quote now — turnaround in as little as 24 hours.
+Ready to start?
+Request your quote now, with turnaround in as little as 24 hours.

 What Is a Certified Translation in the United States?

-The term “certified translation” has a precise meaning in the United States, and it differs meaningfully from what some other countries call a “sworn” or “official” translation.
-In the US context, a certified translation is a translated document that is accompanied by a signed Certificate of Accuracy — a written declaration by the translator or translation agency attesting that the translation is complete, accurate, and faithful to the original source document.
+The phrase “certified translation” has a precise meaning in the United States, and it differs in a real way from what some other countries call a “sworn” or “official” translation.
+In the US context, a certified translation is a translated document accompanied by a signed Certificate of Accuracy, a written declaration from the translator or agency attesting that the translation is complete, accurate, and faithful to the original source.

-There is no government body in the United States that licenses or certifies translators the way, for example, some European jurisdictions do.
-There is no federal or New York State license that a translator must hold to produce a legally valid certified translation.
-The American Translators Association (ATA) offers a voluntary credentialing program, and ATA certification is a respected professional credential that signals a high standard of competency — but it is not legally required by USCIS, by the federal courts, or by New York State courts.
-What matters, legally and procedurally, is the certification statement itself: who signed it, what it says, and whether it meets the requirements of the institution that will receive the document.
+No government body in the United States licenses or certifies translators the way some European jurisdictions do.
+There is no federal or New York State license a translator must hold to produce a legally valid certified translation.
+The American Translators Association (ATA) runs a voluntary credentialing program, and ATA certification is a respected professional mark that signals a high standard of competency, but it isn’t legally required by USCIS, by the federal courts, or by New York State courts.
+What carries legal and procedural weight is the certification statement itself: who signed it, what it says, and whether it meets the requirements of the institution receiving the document.

-This is an important distinction to understand before you hire a translation service.
-If a provider implies that you must use an “ATA-certified translator” to satisfy USCIS, that is a misstatement of the law.
-What USCIS actually requires is codified in federal regulation, and it focuses on the content of the certification — not on the translator’s professional membership.
+That distinction matters before you hire any translation service.
+If a provider implies you must use an “ATA-certified translator” to satisfy USCIS, they’re misstating the law.
+What USCIS actually requires is codified in federal regulation, and it turns on the content of the certification, not on the translator’s professional membership.
 We explain exactly what USCIS demands in the next section.

-For a deeper look at the difference between certified and notarized translations — concepts that often get confused — see our guide: Certified vs. Notarized Translation.
+For a closer look at the difference between certified and notarized translations, two ideas that often get tangled together, see our guide: Certified vs. Notarized Translation.

 USCIS Certified Translation Requirements: What the Regulation Actually Says